 Training to be conducted: Qualcomm

-Cross-check: Inference and training cross-check are planned, cross-checker TBA
+Cross-check: Inference and training cross-check are planned, cross-checker ByteDance

 This test targets to optimize the complexity-performance trade-off of the convolution decomposition and residual block structures.
 Reduced rank decomposition and decomposition order alternation of JVET-AE0164 to be tested.
 The test will include sub-tests with across architecture complexity-performance optimization.